xamarinuniverse/XamarinUniversalLibrary/src/articles/article-topics/Maps.md

-# Google Maps
+# Maps

-This topic contains articles about Implementing Google maps in Xamarin Forms.
+This topic contains articles about implementing Maps in Xamarin Forms.

 ## Articles